+61 2 9188 7896 (24/7) Contact Us

 How it works

 As we discussed above, Atomic Wallet is a real wallet and is totally genuine.
 However, the wallet supports ERC20 Tokens, and scammers are creating impersonation or fake ERC20 tokens on the Ethereum Blockchain (and some other blockchains too).
 These tokens look like the real deal, but they are not.
-Commonly we see the scammers creating fake USDT and ETH tokens.
+Commonly, we see scammers creating fake USDT and ETH tokens.
 The tokens look like real crypto but have no value and are not real tokens.

 The Bigger Picture

 The Atomic Wallet Scam is actually part of a larger scam.
 Typically, victims are funnelled towards a fake investment opportunity.
-This type of fraud typically provides the victim with a flashy trading account, a dedicated account manager (SCAMMER) and promises of high returns.
+This type of fraud typically provides the victim with a flashy trading account, a dedicated account manager (SCAMMER), and promises of high returns.
 The fake trading account is controlled by the scammers, and this allows them to manipulate the trades and display a fictitious profit.

 Atomic Wallet’s Role in the Scam